ckjpn/Tatoeba-Cangarejo---Find-Sentences-without-Direct-or-Indirect-Translations/README.md

 Also, most language learners would probably prefer to learn from sentences created by native speakers.
 After members have finished translating all the sentences owned by native speakers, then they could run Cangarejo's original script to find all the other sentences.

+I would use the list of native speakers that I have compiled (https://bit.ly/nativespeakers).
+This list also identifies native speakers who were part of the project before TRANG added the feature to include one's native language as something that gets exported.
+Also, I have chosen not to trust those who have multiple native languages listed, since many seem to either exaggerate or are over-confident in their "nativeness" of languages other than their native language.
+I do write to such members and ask them to identify their "real" native language or strongest language and add such members to my list with that language.

 ## Files needed

 * https://downloads.tatoeba.org/exports/sentences_detailed.tar.bz2